JeromeCHA/myinsta/README.md

 * [RxSwift](http://reactivex.io/)

 In this architecture, I used VIPER and RX.
-Therefore, each interactor will create an observable, and the observer is the presenter.
+Therefore, each interactor will create an observable, and the presenter will be the observer.
 This will avoir multiple callback/delegate.

 Here is an example :